Fresh Herb & Ricotta Roll-Up

 - To taste: sea salt and freshly ground black pepper

 - When the egg has mostly cooked through on one side (you can lift up one of the outer edges and allow any runny parts to run underneath it and cook faster), flip the egg; reshaping into a flat circle as needed.
-Allow to cook for another 30-45 seconds.
+Allow to cook for another 45-60 seconds, and then remove the egg from the pan and slide onto a plate.

 Makes 1 Serving | Serving Size: 1 roll-up | One Serving Replaces: 1 protein